What Experts Want You To Know About Skin + Scalp Picking — It Might Be More Serious Than You Think

 If your scalp is itchy, you're naturally going to want to scratch it.
 Once you scratch the scalp, you may find skin flakes that are tempting to pick at and thus begin actually damaging the tissue.
 While a thin flake of skin may not seem like much, the repetitive picking can manifest into larger, more significant patches of damaged skin.

 If you tend to use dry shampoo, hair spray, or styling paste on a regular basis, then you may be more prone to product buildup.
 This can make the scalp itchy and uncomfortable and serve as an easy tugging point.
-As mentioned earlier, try to limit those products or use a clarifying shampoo or scalp scrub every once in a while if you begin to notice buildup.
+As mentioned earlier, try to limit those products or use a clarifying shampoo, scalp detox, or scalp scrub every once in a while if you begin to notice buildup.

 Just as breakouts on the face can be tempting to pick, so can those on your scalp.
 Especially if you're not sure whether it's a breakout, bump, buildup, or something else, the first instinct is often to pick at the unknown on our skin.